Need a Car Accident Lawyer in Atlanta, Georgia?

 What are Damages in Car Accident Cases?

-After a car accident, 2 types of damages can be awarded, general damages and special damages.
+Two types of damages can be awarded, general damages and special damages.
 Damages refer to the money awarded in a case.
-Let’s discuss these two types of damages.
+Let’s discuss these two types of damages and how they can impact your financial future.

 General damages include things like: When you file your claim, you are suing for negligence that caused damages to you and your belongings.
 But it isn’t that simple because there are several different damages to consider.